-Andrew Scheer, 40, called it one one of the most difficult decisions hes made in hislife.
+Andrew Scheer, 40, called resigning “one of the most difficult decisions I have ever made.”
 He will stay on until a new leader is elected.